England recall Vince as Bairstow cover for fourth Test

 Vince was dropped by England after a tour of Australia and New Zealand that left him with overall Test figures of 548 runs from 13 matches at a low average of 24.90 and a top score of 83.

-''Excellent form'' - But this season the Hampshire captain has scored 847 runs at an average of 56.46 in England's first-class County Championship.
-That includes scores of 74 and 147 against Nottinghamshire at Southampton this week.
+But he remains one of the most talented batsmen in English domestic cricket.This season the Hampshire captain has scored 847 runs at an average of 56.46 in the first-class County Championship, including 74 and 147 against Nottinghamshire at Southampton this week.

 “The selection panel felt this was the right time to reintroduce James Vince to the Test squad,” said England national selector Ed Smith, who oversaw the 27-year-old Vince’s omission when he announced his first Test squad in charge, at home to Pakistan earlier this season.